 - Keep the drip tray or can clean and free of debris

-- Check for leaks; always follow manufacturer’s instructions if you smell gas or when you reconnect the grill to the LP gas container.
+- Check for leaks; always follow the manufacturer’s instructions if you smell gas or reconnect the grill to the LP gas container.

 - If you find a leak, immediately turn off the gas.
 Don’t attempt to light the grill until the leak is fixed.